steveculshaw/brindlewoodbay/README.md

 Krystal frisks the unconscious woman ... but the police arrive!
 Brett Anderson & Matt Evers<br>
 Winnie is ignored, but sadly Krystal fluffs it badly ...<br>

+The neighbour turns up saying we attacked her ... and then trades fisticuffs with Krystal<br>

+Krystal & Atsidi both end up "Under Suspicion"<br>"

+Whilst in the clear, Winnie does a thorough search, and finds ...

+* **CLUE:** a folded up piece of paper ... unfolded its a series of dance steps

 ## All Clues

 * **CLUE:** an animal with more limbs than it should have ... the grey dog